DagHjermann/icpw-R/160_Time_series_results_James.md

 Analysis of NO3 decrease, based on James' trend results
 * Taken from `https://github.com/JamesSample/icpw2/tree/master/thematic_report_2020/results`
-* Sen slope of NO3, TOTN, TOC/TON etc.
+* Sen slope of NO3, TOTN, TOC/TON etc. 1992-2016
-* Predictor variable in all analyses are *whether NO3 decreases or not*
+* Response variable in all analyses are *whether NO3 decreases or not*
+* Predictors:
+    - slope_dep_vs_time: Trend in Tot-N deposition 1992-2016
+    - NO3, TOTN_dep: Medians of NO3, TOTN_dep (Tot-N deposition) 1992-2016
+    - TOC: Medians of TOC 1992-2016 (section 5 and 6 only)
+    - pre, tmp: mean precipitation + temp
+    - catchment_area (section 5 only)
+    - Land cover
 * Basically 3 sets of identical analyses (5,6,7) which only differ in data set (5 has the largest set of variables and the lowest sample size)